igh9410/igh9410-infra/README.md

 ## Networking

-My cluster's networking is built on [Cilium](https://cilium.io/), which I selected for several key reasons.
-Beyond its powerful eBPF foundation, I find it more versatile and feature-rich than other CNIs like Calico.
+In my setup, [Cilium](https://cilium.io/) acts as the CNI, LoadBalancer IPAM, and Ingress controller, which streamlines the entire network stack.
+I find it more versatile and feature-rich than other CNIs like Calico.
 Its rapid adoption in enterprise environments also signals its maturity.
-A significant factor in my decision was that Cilium's open-source version offers advanced capabilities that often require a paid enterprise license with alternatives such as Calico.
-In my setup, Cilium acts as the CNI, LoadBalancer, and Ingress controller, which streamlines the entire network stack. streamlines the entire network stack.
+Other factor in my decision was that Cilium's open-source version offers advanced capabilities that often require a paid enterprise license with alternatives such as Calico.
 For external access, I use [Cloudflared Tunnel](https://www.cloudflare.com/products/tunnel/) to expose services to the internet securely without needing a public IP address.

 ## Database